Suman-Kumar5/DSA/README.md

 # DSA
-All dsa questions' of sigma batch
+All DSA questions' of sigma batch